attn-pd/attn-pd.github.io/fiction_short/wilbur.md

 "Bye."

-The help turned and left, locking the apartment down behind them.
+The help turned and left, locking the apartment door behind them.

 :> I feel so tired Sally.
 Alone._